gregtour/minimal-compiler/README.md

 ## Minimal Compiler

 The minimal compiler project is an attempt to make one of the simplest, minimalistic languages that compiles to x86-64 assembly and machine code.
-Currently, the syntax is inspired by C-code with a little bit of influence from the Duck programing language.
+Currently, the syntax is inspired by C-code with a little bit of influence from the Duck programming language.
 It is also modeled after Go and Objective-C to some extent.

-The features of the language are at a top level based around variable declarations and function declarations.
+The features of the language are, at a top level, based around variable declarations and function declarations.

-Types are provided after names with a trailing colon and the type name, followed by a semicolon to delimit statements.
+Types are provided after names, with a trailing colon and the type name, followed by a semicolon to delimit statements.

 ####For example: